-Figuring out stuff on our own has also meant our knowledge is cumulative.
+Figuring out stuff on our own also means our knowledge is cumulative.
 Each and every new task or skill we tackle builds on knowledge and experience accumulated while previously trying to figure out something else.
-By contrast new skills acquired through formal study tend to remain independent and are therefore much less likely to cross fertilize.
+By contrast new skills acquired through formal study tend to remain independent and therefore are much less likely to cross fertilize.

 Indeed one could even say we’ve now become specialists in being creative.
-(To our ears this does sound a bit too high minded and a bit like bragging, but it’s an important point….)
+(To our ears this does sound somewhat too cute, high minded, and a bit like bragging, but it’s an important point….)

 For example when we moved to Taos and wanted to put in a garden, we didn’t do it the normal way by first improving our soil and then buying nursery plants.

-Instead when hiking in the mountains we kept our eyes open for plants which would look good in our garden.
+Instead when hiking in the mountains we kept our eyes open for plants which might look good in our garden.
 When we found one we next looked for a patch with lots of healthy seedlings, dug up a strong looking baby, put it in a plastic bag, dripped some canteen water on its roots, and in our packs carried it down the mountain.
-Then when we got home we dug a hole, soaked its bottom with water, and popped our new friend into our totally uncultivated, unfertilized soil.
+Back home we’d then dig a hole, soak its bottom with water, and pop our new friend into the totally uncultivated, unfertilized soil.

-Now around our house we have beds of drought resistant harebells, columbines, wild roses, fleabanes, geraniums, penstemons, scarlet buglers, asters, and many other flowers whose names we don’t even know.
+By the time we left Taos, around our house we had beds of drought resistant harebells, columbines, wild roses, fleabanes, geraniums, penstemons, scarlet buglers, asters, and many other flowers whose names we didn’t even know.

-Of course we’re not the first people to put in a garden of wild flowers, but the interesting thing is how we did it.
+Of course we weren’t the first people to put in a garden of wild flowers, but the interesting thing is how we did it.
 Because in line with our policy of figuring stuff out ourselves, we didn’t start by taking a course in landscaping with wild plants and we didn’t even read any books on the subject.
-Instead we just trusted our intuition and proceeded.
+Instead we trusted our intuition and proceeded.

 We’ve also taken the same sort of “not by the book” approach to our diet.

-So while we cook almost all of our meals, we seldom follow recipes, and when initially we do (as was the case with some of the baked treats like the peanut butter cookies and banana bread, which we eat every afternoon with our green tea), pretty quickly we modify the recipe and make it our own.
+So while we cook almost all of our meals, we seldom follow recipes, and when initially we do (as was the case with baked treats like the peanut butter cookies and banana bread we eat every afternoon with our green tea), pretty quickly we modify the recipe and make it our own.

-And since we’ve usually been short of money, we’ve learned to make all sorts of super meals using cheap vegetables like cabbage, carrots, potatoes, and onions.
+For example since we’ve usually been short of funds, we’ve learned to make all sorts of super meals using cheap vegetables like cabbage, carrots, potatoes, and onions.

-Also, now that we’re living at 7,000 feet where the boiling temperature is lower and cooking things can take forever, before sautéing vegetables we’ve learned to precook them in our nuke.
-However here like with our gardening, we proceeded by intuition and trial and error, not by consulting a text on “precooking with a microwave oven”.
+And when we were living at 7,000 feet where the boiling temperature is lower and cooking vegetables can take forever, we learned to precook them in our nuke, or to stew rather than steam them, or to prepare them with a pressure cooker.
+Again like with our gardening, we worked this out by intuition and trial and error, not by consulting a text on “cooking at high altitude”.

-One of the interesting things we’ve discovered about living our unspecialized life is getting better at one of our activities always improves our performance in all of the others.
+A lovely feature of our unspecialized life is getting better at one activity always improves our performance in all the others.

-That is to say when we’re cooking really good food, building beautiful furniture, creating beautiful gardens, and sewing beautiful curtains, we’re also playing good music.
+That’s to say when we’re cooking good food, building elegant furniture, creating unusual gardens, and sewing beautiful curtains, we’re also playing magic music.

-Which is why when we were recording Sweet Heresy, even though it was tempting we refused to cut down on our other activities.
-We knew our walking, our reading, our cooking, and our gardening were absolutely essential for our musical creativity.
+Which is why when we recorded, even though it was tempting we refused to cut down on our other activities.
+We knew walking, reading, cooking, and gardening were absolutely essential for our musical creativity.

-Indeed a central part of our rap ( one might even call it part of our message ) continues to be that specialization seldom leads to artistic creativity, that more often what it does is deepen the grooves in one’s brain and so insure that any new productions will at best be more technically developed versions of what one has done before.
+We’re more convinced than ever that specialization seldom leads to artistic creativity, that more often what it does is deepen the grooves in one’s brain and so insure any new productions will at best be more technically developed versions of what one’s done before.

-More than that, to us specialization feels like just a different aspect of the materialism which has so impoverished our culture, in that it’s based on the belief doing more of something inevitably means that you’ll do it better.
+To us specialization feels like just another aspect of the materialism which has so impoverished the modern world, in that it’s based on the belief doing more of something inevitably means to do it better.

-Now obviously up to a point this is true, but when it comes to creative art, it’s only true up to a point…
+Now obviously to a point this is true, but when it comes to creating art and doing magic, it’s only true up to a point…